What Causes Dry Itchy Skin? How Do You Treat It?

 • Wear gloves to protect your hands from household irritants.

-A blogger shared their experience about using aloe vera gel to treat dry eczema skin in their blog.
+A blogger shares their experience about using aloe vera gel to treat dry eczema skin in their blog.
 They said, “I personally don’t really trust aloe vera gel, that are bottled and available at pharmacies, for I know that they might contain some preservatives to enable longer shelf life.
 Since I have one aloe vera plant at home, I might as well use it ‘au naturel’ (i).”

 After applying aloe vera for two weeks, their condition improved, as they described: “The eczema area improved greatly, thanks to the medication and the aloe vera gel.
 The colour around the area is almost back to normal and there’s no itchiness nor discomfort.”